I’ve lived in both worlds.

 Your workflow is specialized.
 Rightfully so.

-And working with fewer people, longer, gives you that chance to overcome these issues ASAP so they become like an extension of your team.
+And working with fewer people over a longer period gives you that chance to overcome these issues ASAP, so they become like an extension of your team.

 The problem is that I can almost guarantee it’s going to take you longer (and require more effort) than you initially think to find and successfully onboard them.
 Here’s why.

 Con: A freelance writer puts all your eggs in one sketchy basket.

 You need X visits, Y leads, and Z conversions in the next quarter.